puppeteer/puppeteer/docs/api.md

 The only difference between `executionContext.evaluate` and `executionContext.evaluateHandle` is that `executionContext.evaluateHandle` returns in-page object (JSHandle).

-If the function, passed to the `executionContext.evaluateHandle`, returns a [Promise], then `executionContext.evaluteHandle` would wait for the promise to resolve and return its value.
+If the function passed to the `executionContext.evaluateHandle` returns a [Promise], then `executionContext.evaluteHandle` would wait for the promise to resolve and return its value.

 ```js
 const context = await page.mainFrame().executionContext();